19 schools in Sydney’s west have plugged into a solar program aiming to reduce carbon emissions by more than 2440 tonnes each year.

 The Australian Energy Market Commission has set the direction for reform in the way generators access transmission networks to deliver electricity to consumers.
 The proposed reforms address both the need for greater certainty for generators that they can get their energy to consumers, and reduce the financial and risk burden on consumers in funding new transmission investment.

-Taking effect from 1 July 2019, the AER has approved the 2019-20 network tariffs as proposed by Energy Queensland (Energex and Ergon Energy) which will fall by 0.1%.
+Taking effect from 1 July 2019, the Australian Energy Regulator has approved the 2019-20 network tariffs as proposed by Energy Queensland (Energex and Ergon Energy) which will fall by 0.1%.
 These tariffs implement the last year of the AER’s 2015 decision that set the maximum revenue Energex and Ergon Energy can recover from customers over the five year period 2015-20.

 The Western Australia Environmental Protection Authority has opened public and stakeholder consultation on its greenhouse gas guidelines.